 A10.
 If it is necessary for the assurance practitioner to conduct a risk assessment, respond to assessed risks or evaluate the evidence gathered then this indicates that the assurance practitioner is using their professional judgement to gather sufficient appropriate evidence to support a conclusion.
-In these circumstances the engagement is an assurance engagement and the relevant requirements in the AUASB standards must be applied.
+In these circumstances the engagement may be an assurance engagement and, if so, the relevant requirements in the AUASB standards need to be applied.

-Agreeing on the Terms of the Agreed-upon Assurance Procedures Engagement (Ref: Para.
-21-24)
+Agreeing on the Terms of the Agreed-upon Procedures Engagement (Ref: Para.
+23-26)

 - A11.
-Matters to be agreed in an agreed-upon assurance procedures engagement include the: - (a) nature of the engagement, including the fact that the procedures performed will not constitute an audit or a review and that accordingly no assurance will be expressed; - (b) stated purpose for the engagement; - (c) identification of the subject matter to which the assurance procedures will be applied; - (d) nature, timing and extent of the specific procedures to be applied; - (e) anticipated form of the report of factual findings; - (f) identification of the intended users of the report including those who may not be parties to the terms of engagement, such as a regulator or bank; and - (g) limitations on distribution of the report of factual findings.
+Matters to be agreed in an agreed-upon procedures engagement include the: - nature of the engagement, including the fact that the procedures performed will not constitute a reasonable or limited assurance engagement and that accordingly no assurance will be expressed; - (b) stated purpose for the engagement; - (c) identification of the subject matter to which the procedures will be applied; - (d) nature, timing and extent of the specific procedures to be performed; - (e) anticipated form of the report of factual findings; - (f) identification of the intended users of the report including those who may not be parties to the terms of engagement, such as a regulator or bank; and - (g) limitations on distribution of the report of factual findings.
 When such limitation would be in conflict with the legal requirements if any, the assurance practitioner would not accept the engagement. - A12.
 The agreed terms would ordinarily be recorded in an engagement letter or other suitable form.
-An example of an engagement letter for an agreed-upon assurance procedures engagement is set out in Appendix 3.
+It is in the interests of both the engaging party and the assurance practitioner that the assurance practitioner sends an engagement letter, preferably before the commencement of the engagement, to help in avoiding misunderstandings with respect to the engagement.